Lwandle-10/example-repo/README.md

-Holiday
-This code calculates user's total cost of a holiday using User Defined Functions
+# example-repo — holiday project

+**Project Description**
+This project code will calculate a user’s total holiday cost, which includes plane, hotel, and car rental costs.